Backbase/bb-fuel/README.md

 ### Transactions setup
 - By default ingesting transactions is disabled - configurable via property
-- Only works if property `ingest.entitlements` is set to true
+- Only works if property `ingest.entitlements` is set to true due to the required external arrangement id when ingesting transactions.
+This external arrangement id is only returned when creating an arrangement (part of the entitlements setup).
+The external arrangement id is currently not retrievable via any REST endpoint.
 - If enabled, random transactions (by default: between 10 and 50) per arrangement per today's date

 ### Service agreements setup